 The hereditarians argued that regression occurs because parents and children share 50% of their genes, this phenomenon is simply reflecting the non-transmission of heritable traits (that is, they are not shared).
 The degree of regression increases when the degree of kinship decreases.
 Environmentalists, however, believe that regression to the mean can also be understood in terms of differences in culture or environment.
+At the same time, the method of conception is not taken into account even if a person has taken a large dose of Cialis.
 Racial differences regarding sibling regression to the mean could be interpreted as a between-family difference, insofar as black and white siblings with equal IQs do not necessarily have the same home environment quality.
 After all, environmentalists may argue that black parents will provide a poor cognitive environment to their children, even if black and white parents were perfectly matched for IQ.
 But if the environmental theory of race differences is really tenable, we should expect a convergence in differential sibling regression to the mean.
 Any other result purely contradicts this theory.

 Another kind of criticism (Kaplan, 2001, p.
 16-18; Neuroskeptic, 2010) focuses on the interpretation of the regression to the mean per se.
 It was suggested that this phenomenon is just a statistical artifact.
 An example may help to understand the argument.
 Suppose in the next month, the number of car accidents in the country will suddenly double.
 The government responds by placing additional cameras, strengthening surveillance systems.
 This strategy will fail because in the next month, the number of accidents will go back to its initial level.
 Regression to the mean.
 In other words, the regression is thought to be a cyclical phenomenon of whatever luck and chance.